CafeVariomeUoL/cv-convert/README.md

 ---
 **NOTE**

-If running Stack locally on a mac, I would recommend also running `./stack-test-docker-with-db`, as there might be subtle differences that might show on Linux.
+If running Stack locally on a mac, I would recommend also running `./stack-test-with-db -d`, which runs the tests inside a docker container.
+This option is provided, as there might be subtle differences between macOS and Linux.

 ---